jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 **Advertisements**

 ### 147 Advertisement of nomination and polling places
-(1) After the close of nominations in any district the Returning Officer shall forthwith forward to the Electoral Commission at Wellington—
-  (a) the names of the constituency candidates who have been nominated under section 143 and who have not withdrawn their nominations; and
+(1) After the close of nominations in any district, the Returning Officer must, as soon as practicable, forward to the Electoral Commission at Wellington the names of the constituency candidates who have been nominated under section 143 and who have not withdrawn their nominations.
-  (b) the party affiliations (if any) of the candidates referred to in paragraph (a) and copies of the party logos (if any) submitted under section 143(3A) in respect of those candidates.
 (2) The Electoral Commission must immediately notify to every Returning Officer— (a) the names of the constituency candidates who have been nominated for each district in which a poll is required to be taken and who have not withdrawn their nominations; and
-  (b) the party affiliations (if any) of the candidates referred to in paragraph (a), and copies of the party logos (if any) submitted in accordance with section 143(3A) or section 146E(4) in respect of those candidates; and
+  (b) the party affiliations (if any) of the candidates referred to in paragraph (a), and copies of the party logos (if any) submitted in accordance with section 146E(4) in respect of those candidates; and
   (c) the names of the political parties that have submitted lists in accordance with section 127 and the party logos (if any) submitted in accordance with subsections (7) and (8) of that section in respect of those parties; and
   (d) the names of the candidates on the lists referred to in paragraph (c) or, where the names of more than 65 candidates are included on any such list, the first 65 of those names.
-(3) Subject to subsection (4), the Returning Officer for each district in which a poll is required to be taken shall, not later than the day before polling day, publish—in at least 1 newspaper circulating in the district in such manner as the Returning Officer considers most likely to give full publicity thereto.
+(3) The Electoral Commission—
+  (a) must publish the nomination and polling place information on an Internet site administered by the Electoral Commission; and
+  (b) may also, by any other means it considers appropriate, provide registered electors for the district with the nomination and polling place information.
-  (a) the names of constituency candidates contesting the district and their party affiliations (if any); and (b) the name of each political party that submitted a list in accordance with section 127 and, under the name of each political party, the names of the political party’s list candidates in the political party’s order of preference (up to a maximum of 65 candidates); and
+(4) In this section, the nomination and polling place information, in relation to a district, means— (a) the names of constituency candidates contesting the district and their party affiliations (if any); and (b) the name of each political party that submitted a list in accordance with section 127 and, under the name of each political party, the names of the political party’s list candidates in the political party’s order of preference (up to a maximum of 65 candidates); and
   (c) the polling places for the district; and
-  (d) the polling places in the district that have suitable access for persons who are physically disabled— (4) The Returning Officer for a district in which a poll is required to be taken shall not be obliged to comply with subsection (3) if the Electoral Commission exercises, in respect of that district, the power conferred on the Electoral Commission by subsection (5).
+  (d) the polling places in the district that have suitable access for persons who are physically disabled.
-(5) The Electoral Commission may, by such methods as the Electoral Commission considers appropriate (including by post), send to every residential address in an electoral district at which 1 or more electors reside the information specified in paragraphs (a) to (d) of subsection (3).
+(5)

 **Uncontested elections**